smolBlackCat/progress-tracker/CONTRIBUTING.md

 4. Whenever possible, build the source code and run the application to check if the translations are properly set up.
-You can build the application using either cmake (with `CMAKE_BUILD_TYPE` set to Debug) or Flatpak (GNOME Builder).
-Most importantly, set the `LANGUAGE` environment variable to the language's country code you are developing the translation for.
+You can build the application using either cmake (preferably with -DDEVELOPMENT=ON) or Flatpak (GNOME Builder).
+Most importantly, set the `LANGUAGE` or `LANG` environment variable to the language's country code you are developing the translation for.

     ```sh
-    # Starts the application in Dutch
+    # Starts the application in Dutch.
+Note that this assumes that program was
+    # installed into the system
-    LANGUAGE=nl src/progress-tracker
+    LANGUAGE=nl progress-debug
     ```

     ```sh